s3947707/DA_Hub/README.md

 # Data Analytics Hub
-IDE:
+IDE: Eclipse
-Java Version:
+Java Version: 20.0.1
-JavaFX Version:
+JavaFX Version: 17.0.8
-Database:
+Database: ~

 ## How to Install and Run the code: